-COMM 328 TV SITCOM PRODUCTION An advanced television studio multi-camera production course in which each student will direct scenes from existing scripted situation comedies to create a live-to-tape production.
-Students will develop skills in multi-camera directing, instantaneous editing, camera work, audio, blocking, storyboarding, and script marking.3 credits
+COMM 328 TV SITCOM PRODUCTION

+An advanced television studio multi-camera production course in which each student will direct scenes from existing scripted situation comedies to create a live-to-tape production.
+Students will develop skills in multi-camera directing, instantaneous editing, camera work, audio, blocking, story boarding, and script marking.3 credits

-COMM 333 NEW MEDIA AND SOCIETY (C)\
+COMM 333 NEW MEDIA AND SOCIETY (C)

-This course concerns the social, cultural, political, legal, and economic impacts of new media, including the development of digital media and the internet, theories of social change and technology, and the effects of digital media on journalism, entertainment, and social life.3 credits exponential growth of new web-based data sources and information visualization, exploring the boundaries between art and technoscientific expression.
+This course concerns the social, cultural, political, legal, and economic impacts of new media, including the development of digital media and the internet, theories of social change and technology, and the effects of digital media on journalism, entertainment, and social life.3 credits

+The course facilitates the survey of information arts on the web (net art) and the ubiquity and exponential growth of new web-based data sources and information visualization, exploring the boundaries between art and technoscientific expression.
 Patterns of technological innovation and artistic experimentation are reunited and fused as a new source of creativity.3 credits